vamos2019/vamos2019.github.io/_pages/CFP.md

 Submission length (max) per paper type:

-* Research papers:  8 pages
+* Research papers:  8 pages (+ max 2 pages of references)
-* Research-in-progress papers: 6 pages
+* Research-in-progress papers: 4-6 pages (including references)
-* Artifacts, tools and demonstration papers: 4 pages
+* Artifacts, tools and demonstration papers: 4-6 pages (including references)
-* Panel proposals: 2 pages
+* Panel proposals: 2 pages (including references)

 All submissions should be in English and follow the double column ACM template which can be found [here](https://www.acm.org/publications/proceedings-template).